-Servicemembers who wish to use tuition assistance should speak with their Education Services Officer (ESO) or counselor within their Military Service prior to enrolling.
+Servicemembers who wish to TA must start with their Education Services Officer (ESO) or counselor within their military service prior to enrolling.

-Questions on how to utilize tuition assistance at the University of Kansas can be directed to the Office of the University Registrar at 785-864-4423 or firstname.lastname@example.org.
+Questions on how to utilize tuition assistance at KU can be directed to the Office of the University Registrar at 785-864-4423 or firstname.lastname@example.org.

 Services for Military-Affiliated Students

 Is there a student group for military-affiliated students?

 Yes, the KU Chapter of the Student Veterans of America is open to all KU students.
 Contact them by visiting Rockchalk Central, Facebook, Instagram, or Twitter.
 You can also email them at email@example.com.